brwilary23/Wilary-Python-Portfolio/NERStreamlitApp/README.md

 ### Named Entity Recognition (NER) App Project
-This project is a custom Named Entity Recognition (NER) application using Python, spaCy, and Streamlit.
+_A customizable Named Entity Recognition (NER) app using spaCy and Streamlit for interactive text analysis_ This project is a custom Named Entity Recognition (NER) application using Python, spaCy, and Streamlit.
 This app will allow users to upload their own text data, define custom entity labels and rules using spaCy’s EntityRuler, and view highlighted entities in the output.

 ## 🚀 Project Overview